joakimk/toniq/README.md

 * [ ] More complete testing of JobSubscriber
 * [ ] See if the pubsub can be made cleaner.
 Also support database numbers.
 * [ ] A failed job can be automatically retried a configurable number of times with exponential backoff.
-* [ ] Find out why :eredis_sub.controlling_process makes the entire app shutdown when killed (or any part of it's linked processes dies). "[info]  Application exqueue exited: shutdown".
+* [ ] Find out why :eredis_sub.controlling_process makes the entire app shutdown when killed (or any part of it's linked processes dies). "[info]  Application toniq exited: shutdown".
 Would allow us to keep it linked.

 ### Notes

 I'm trying to follow the default elixir style when writing elixir.
 That means less space between things, like `["foo"]` instead of `[ "foo" ]` like I write most other code.
 Because of this, spacing may be a bit inconsistent.

+### Credits

+- The name toniq was thought up by [Henrik Nyh](https://github.com/henrik).
+The idea was synonym of elixir with a q for queue.